ropg/compressedstorage/README.md

 ### What it doesn't do

 * This is string-based storage, like `localStorage` or `sessionStorage` themselves.
 If you want to store objects, you'll need to `JSON.stringify` them.
-Better yet, use `compressedStorage` as the backend for `storageObject` to keep an arbitrary-depth object in sync with what's in storage.
-It's debounced (so you don't take a performance hit if you're writing to large objects very often), and you can force it to keep the structure of your storage fixed.
+Better yet, use my [`StorageObject`🔗&nbsp;](https://github.com/ropg/storageobject) with `CompressedStorage` as its back-end to keep an arbitrary-depth object in sync with what's in storage.
+It's debounced (so you don't take a performance hit if you're writing to large objects very often) and you can have multiple running in parallel.

 &nbsp;

 ### Good to know

 * No dependency hell.
-The only depndency is [`lz-string`](https://www.npmjs.com/package/lz-string) for the compression, which does not have any further dependencies.
+The only depndency is [`lz-string`](https://www.npmjs.com/package/lz-string) for the compression/decompression, which does not have any further dependencies.